CppKarim/Levantine-Translation/README.md

 # Levantine Translation

-A framework for training language models to translate between dialects of Arabic with a focus on Levantine Arabic.
+A library for training language models to translate between dialects of Arabic with a focus on Levantine Arabic.
 This repository implements approaches for both direct translation and phoneticization-based translation inspired by the Romansetu paper.

 ## Features